rizinorg/book/src/tools/rz-diff/binary_diffing.md

-# Binary Diffing
+# Rz-Diff (binary and text diffing utility)

+[Diffing](https://en.wikipedia.org/wiki/Diff) is to show you the differences between two different versions of the same code.
+Rz-diff provides diffing several matrices Eg. distance, delta, percentage of similarity and even a hexadecimal diff.

 ## Distance

 For bulk processing, you may want to have a higher-level overview of differences.

-`d` option serves to calculate the distance between the two binaries using either myers algorithm or the levenstine algorithm.
+The `-d` option serves to calculate the distance between the two binaries using either myers algorithm or the levenshtine algorithm.

 ```
  -d --------> myers (myers algorithm)
-       |----> leven (levenstein algorithm)
+       |----> leven (levenshtein algorithm)
 ```

 ### Myers algorithm:

+In the [Myers](https://epubs.siam.org/doi/10.1137/S0097539794264810) algorithm for edit distance, the cost of an insertion or deletion is 1 and the cost of a replacement is 2.
+The theorem leads directly to an O(k) algorithm for incrementally computing a new solution from an old one, as contrasts the O(k2 ) time required to compute a solution from scratch.
+Thus the algorithm performs well when the two strings are similar.

 `rz-diff -d myers /bin/true /bin/false`